Patrick ShermanUNIVERSAL FUND MEMBER

 Patrick's Story

 Patrick joined Watsi on December 3rd, 2016.
 Seven years ago, Patrick joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Patrick's most recent donation supported Matias, a baby boy from Bolivia, to fund life-saving cardiac surgery.
+Patrick's most recent donation supported Sarin, a 53-year-old caretaker from Cambodia, to fund surgery to remove a growth in her ear.

 Impact